arnaudmaret/_arnaudmaret.github.io/README.md

 </ul>
 <br>

-Since September 2018 I have been working as a PhD student in mathematics at the [University of Heidelberg](https://www.uni-heidelberg.de/) under the supervison of [Peter Albers](https://www.mathi.uni-heidelberg.de/~palbers/).
+Since September 2018 I have been working as a PhD student of mathematics at the [University of Heidelberg](https://www.uni-heidelberg.de/) under the supervison of [Peter Albers](https://www.mathi.uni-heidelberg.de/~palbers/).

 I work in symplectic geometry.
 My interest concerns the symplectic structure of representation varieties.